mrkkrp/markkarpov.com/post/migrating-text-metrics.md

 First we have to confirm that the input values are of the same length.
 Due to the reasons mentioned earlier, we have to traverse each of them to compute their lengths.
-If the lengths are equal we can start counting characters at the same positions that are different. `go` is a tail-recursive helper that steps through the `Text` values using `iter`.
+If the lengths are equal we can start counting characters that are located at the same positions but are different. `go` is a tail-recursive helper that steps through the `Text` values using `iter`.
-Strictness annotations were optional in this case as GHC was able to figure out strictness itself, but I decided to keep them there, just in case.
+`na` and `nb` are the indices we use to iterate over internal arrays of `Word16` values, we increment them by `da` and `db` respectively.
+The result is accumulated in `r`.
+The strictness annotations in the form of bang patterns were optional in this case as GHC was able to figure out strictness itself, but I decided to keep them there, just in case.

 Let's see if we are close to the C implementation with this: